merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 2. **The import function for Brightway-formatted data**
    The script `import_data_wiki.py` (in the folder `Database_edition/`) relies on the brightway format (with the brightway import function) to generate files from brightway-compatible data in Excel.
-New pages are automatically created in folders `Wiki-on-processes-and-products-for-LCA.wiki/process_new/` and `Wiki-on-processes-and-products-for-LCA.wiki/product_new/` .
-If the pages are satisfactory, they should then be manually moved to the folders `Wiki-on-processes-and-products-for-LCA.wiki/process/` and `Wiki-on-processes-and-products-for-LCA.wiki/product/`.
-One can have a look at the folder `Database_edition/source_import/Example_bw/` for examples of Brightway-formatted excel files.

-   If new pages are added in the folders `Wiki-on-processes-and-products-for-LCA.wiki/process/` and `Wiki-on-processes-and-products-for-LCA.wiki/product/`, the `ps_db.md` and `pd_db.md` files (where all the pages are listed) should be updated by running the script `update_database_list.py`.
-If some pages were updated online via the wiki, you should pull before performing changes.
+See the section "Details on the import script for Brightway-formatted data" below for technical details.

 3. **Visualisation function**
    The script `Wiki-on-processes-and-products-for-LCA/Build_tree/build_lca_tree.py` automatically build a **dependency tree** starting from a chosen product or process node, with **identification of alternative process nodes**.
 The output is in the Mermaid format.
 Click [here](./graph_pd_dell_3620_computer.png) to see an example generated from the page [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).